adobe/aio-cli-plugin-app/README.md

 FLAGS
   -e, --extension=<value>...
 Extension point(s) to implement
-  -i, --import=<value>              Import an Adobe I/O Developer Console configuration file -t, --template=<value>...
+  -i, --import=<value>              Import an Adobe I/O Developer Console configuration file -o, --org=<value>                 Specify the Adobe Developer Console Org to init from (orgId, or orgCode) -p, --project=<value>             Specify the Adobe Developer Console Project to init from (projectId, or projectName) -t, --template=<value>...
 Specify a link to a template that will be installed -v, --verbose                     Verbose output
   -w, --workspace=<value>           [default: Stage] Specify the Adobe Developer Console Workspace to init from,